arkovia/acts/constitution-act.md

 4. The active change becomes an accepted change and is implemented into the constitution.

 #### Segment 3: Genesis Council Amendments
-The Genesis Council can enact instant emergency changes to the constitution by Council Vote to protect the sovereignty and stability of the country, but will generally abstain from doing so.
+The Genesis Council can enact instant emergency changes to the constitution by Council Vote to protect the sovereignty and stability of the country, but should generally abstain from doing so.

 ## Part 2: National Profile
 ### Section 1: General